ssMaritime.com & ssMaritime.net

 The Sitmar Ships

-Robert Brinkhuis Voyage on TV Castel Felice in 1965
+Robert Brinkhuis sails on TSS Castel Felice in 1965

-Please Note: All images on this and the next page (except the one above) were provided by Robert Brinkhuis of the Netherland’s.
-Some are taken directly from his Castel Felice Brochure/Cabin Plan, Passenger List, and photographs in his possession which were taken by the ships photographer at the time.
-I hereby wish to sincerely thank him for all of these as well as his delightful story!
+Please Note: All images on this page (except the two above) were provided by Robert Brinkhuis of the Netherland’s.
+Some were taken directly from the TSS/TV Castel Felice Brochure/Cabin Plan, Passenger List, and photographs part of Robert’s collection, and there are some photographs that were taken by the ships photographer.
+I hereby sincerely thank him for his delightful story and the wonderful memories!

 We departed Auckland just after midnight and as the ship was departing from the harbour they played the song “Now is the hour” and hearing this beautiful Maori farewell song and seeing the lights of Auckland slowly fading away gave me shivers down my spine.
 Even now back in Holland so many years later, whenever I hear this song I get the shivers and some tears often appear, such was the memory of this event!
 It’s strange, but even at just 13 years of age New Zealand left an enormous impression on my life as did the departure late that night.